 2002: Villa Paletti

-- I certainly enjoy watching the countryside unfold around me, though new players beware of savvy farmers!
+- I certainly enjoy watching the countryside unfold around me in this simple tile-laying game, though new players should beware of savvy farmers!

 1997: Mississippi Queen